zecarlos1957/FixMyAccordion/README.md

 of the Major chord.
 The rest that differ only one pin are the Minor chord.
 We now have 3 groups of keys: Major, Minor and Seventh.
-Now we just need to identify the name and position of the 8 keys of the Major group, and then by comparison we will be able to identify and assemble the rest.
+Now we just need to identify the name and position of the 8 keys of the Major group, and then by comparison we will be able to identify and assemble the others.

 To represent the shafts, let's see how many parts we can divide a shaft, that is, how many positions there may be pins.